 Not Stopping Before You Get Tired

-As stated above, if you plan ahead, you can stop while you still have energy to set up camp, still have daylight, time to cook dinner and sit around a campfire.
+As stated above, if you plan ahead, you can stop while you still have the energy to set up camp, still have daylight, time to cook dinner and sit around a campfire.
 Enjoying this part of the RV lifestyle is as important as getting to see the things along the way and at your destination.

 Not Consulting the Weather Channel